 Pool Chemicals-Muriatic Acid

-Muriatic acid is used to help the PH level in a stabilized swimming pool to regulate.
-Normally PH will increase over time.
+Muriatic acid is used to help the pH level in a stabilized swimming pool to regulate.
+Normally pH will increase over time.
 Muriatic acid helps combat this.
-The PH level can increase more rapidly with quick increases in temperature, aeration, and an increase in chlorine.
-We keep the PH at a proper level by adding muriatic acid.
-We typically try to keep your swimming pool between 7.2-7.8 with 7.6 being ideal.
+The pH level can increase more rapidly with quick increases in temperature, aeration, and an increase in chlorine.
+We keep the pH at a proper level by adding muriatic acid.
+We typically try to keep your swimming pool between 7.2-7.8 with 7.5 being ideal.

-If for some reason your swimming pool has an extremely low ph we can add (ph riser) to increase it back up to reasonable levels.
-The threat to your swimming pool with extremely low ph levels is increased plaster wear and shorter plaster life.
-The threat to a PH that is too high is scaling and build-up.
+If for some reason your swimming pool has an extremely low pH we can add soda ash(pH riser) to increase it back up to reasonable levels.
+The threat to your swimming pool with extremely low pH levels is increased plaster wear and shorter plaster life.
+The threat to a pH that is too high is scaling and build-up.

 Pool Chemicals-Cyanuric Acid